Blessing336/WakaMart_Supply_Chain_Shrinkage_Analysis/README.md

         GROUP BY LocationName
         ORDER BY Units_Lost DESC;

-**Enugu Retail Park recorded the highest number of under-delivered or lost units at 149,579 units**, making it Wakamart’s most affected receiving location by a significant margin.
+**Enugu Retail Park recorded the highest number of under-delivered units at 149,579 units**.
 When compared to the next highest location, **Kano Market Square, which recorded 81,687 units lost, Enugu’s loss volume was 83% higher**.
 The difference was similarly large when compared to **Ikeja Supermart, which recorded 80,588 units, reflecting an 86% increase**.

 Other major receiving points like **Port Harcourt Mall and Abuja Urban Shop** experienced shrinkage of **75,945 units and 75,565 units** respectively, both just over half of what was lost at Enugu.